top of page

 • Leading the other person into responding in a flustered or equally suggestive way

-• Works beautifully in friends-to-lovers or cocky/playful love interests
+• Works great in friends-to-lovers or cocky/playful love interests

 Example of Innuendo: